Twisol/mushclient/readme.txt

 You also need the following files:

-* locale/en.dll (put this under your WinRel or WinDebug directory)
+* locale/en.dll (put this under your root Release or Debug directory)